Out-of-equilibrium contributions to charm hadrons in a fluid-dynamic approach: Charm out-of-equilibrium corrections

 where the normalized diffusion coefficient is defined as,

-Notice that here all terms that are quadratic in the inverse Reynolds number are neglected, assuming $R_\nu^{-1} \ll 1$.
+Notice that the only relevant order in the relation between $\nu^\mu_q$ and $\rho^\mu_i$ is of first order in Knudsen number, since the terms of order $\mathcal{O}(2)$ would give rise to higher-order contributions when considering the equation of motion of the diffusion current.
+As a matter of fact all terms that are quadratic in the inverse Reynolds number are neglected, assuming $R_\nu^{-1} \ll 1$.
 This approximation is valid only in the limit of small contributions of $\nu^\mu_q$ to the total charm conserved current of $N^\mu_q$.
 The validity of this approximation will be discussed further in the next sections.

 Adapting the calculation of Ref.~\cite{Capellino:2022nvf} to our multi-species approach, it is possible to express the expansion coefficient as $a_i^{(1)} = {1}/{P_i}$, where $P_i$ represents the pressure contribution of each charm hadron.
 Thus, the out-of-equilibrium correction of the charm hadron of species $i$ reads,